hossamrizk/Done-Talking/README.md

 ## 📜 License

-This project is licensed under the Apache License.
-See the `LICENSE` file for details.
+This project is proprietary and all rights are reserved by `Hossam Eldein Rizk`.
+Unauthorized copying or distribution is prohibited.
+See the LICENSE file for full terms.